FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 For this section, we focused on capacitive sensors as our main sensor.
 We think touch is an interaction form holding a wide range of potentials, and the 12 contacts on the sensor, when selected and combined in different ways, are capable of encoding a great number of different inputs.

 To make the most out of our 3-member team work, we decided to each come up with different ideas that utilized capacitance sensors, and more.
+All ideas we presented below invloves in potentials and designs with multiple sensors, and requires at least 3 times of single person workload to completing prototype.
 In each idea, sensors should grab information from the user in a meaningful way and further transmit that information.
 When necessary, we fit in multiple sensors where we see fit.
 We then bring all of our ideas together in a discussion.
 This way, we would each become a fresh set of eyes examining each other’s ideas.
 We will see what sparks this will trigger, and bring that into our brainstorming session.

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***